eyal-wow-addons/WowInfo/README.md

 ## Quest Log Tooltip

-When hovering over the `Quest Log` button, it should show a summary of completed, incompleted and total quests in the quest log as well as the campaign progress.
+When hovering over the `Quest Log` button, it should show a summary of completed, incompleted and total quests, the campaign and zone story progress.

 ![Quest Log](Screenshots/QuestLogMicroButton.png)